Back to our hub

 Three students at Ray Cochrane Beauty School nail filing

-We first opened our doors to our beauty school all the way back in 1954 being the first beauty school to introduce CIDESCO to the UK, it’s the world’s most prestigious qualification in beauty filed to the UK by our founder Ms Ray Cochrane in 1961.
+We first opened our doors to our beauty academy all the way back in 1954 we were the first to introduce CIDESCO to the UK, it’s the world’s most prestigious qualification in beauty filed to the UK by our founder Ms Ray Cochrane in 1961.
 We are an intentionally small and selective school and can, therefore, offer a level of tuition and support which larger institutions cannot.

-Our Level 2 & 3 Nail Technician Course is the perfect launchpad to get you on your way to becoming a certified nail technician which can lead you to a number of different avenues within the nail industry from being able to successfully set up your own freelance nail business to being able to rent a station in a beauty salon to carry out nail treatments.
+Our highly sought after Nail Technician Course is the perfect launchpad to become a qualified nail technician in the UK to get you on your way to becoming a certified nail technician which can lead you to a number of different avenues within the nail industry from being able to successfully set up your own freelance nail business to being able to rent a station in a beauty salon to carry out nail treatments.

-The Level 2 & 3 Nail Technician course runs over 19 weeks and goes through the steps on nail artistry and the anatomical elements of nail care such as:
+The Nail Technician course runs over 10 weeks and goes through the steps on nail artistry and the anatomical elements of nail care, such as:

 • Health & Safety considerations & regulations